BabylonJS/Documentation/content/features/featuresDeepDive/flowGraph/dataNodes.md

 ## Math

 Most of the math operation blocks have versions for number, Vector2, Vector3, Vector4 and Matrix inputs.
-Following a table shows which blocks are available for each input types:
+Following is a table which shows the available blocks for each input type:

 |           Block              | Input 1 | Input 2 | Input 3 | Output  | Notes |
 |            ---               |   ---   |   ---   |   ---   |   ---   |  ---  |